sbarman25/aomrs/README.md

 # aomrs

-A collection of my thought experiments on application-oriented model with a focus on retrieval systems.
+A collection of my thought experiments on application-oriented models with a focus on retrieval systems.